ainulhudamohdrazikin/Vegetables-Detection-Using-YOLOv11/README.md

 Before Model Training
 ![BEFORE](https://github.com/user-attachments/assets/3eb78e47-88ea-4a68-92c9-13bb8127cb35)

-Can be seen only one vegetable can be detect.
+The detection does not focus on vegetable, it only can detect object like dining table.

 After Model Training
 ![result_latest](https://github.com/user-attachments/assets/5da008ba-d515-4064-893b-58e35fbf6a0d)